bengtj/hass/custom_components/nibe/README.md

 ### HACS installation

+Read more here (https://hacs.xyz/) if you don't have HACS installed.

 _While this component can be installed by HACS, it is not included in the default repository of HACS._

 1. Add this repository as a custom repository inside HACS settings.
 Make sure you select `Integration` as Category.